This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Immunization helps your child become immune (protected) from diseases caused by bacteria or viruses and helps protect others around him.
+Immunization helps your child become immune (protected) from diseases caused by bacteria or viruses.
+It also helps protect others around him or her.
 Without immunization, the only way to become immune is to get the disease.
 This is dangerous because your child can develop medical problems from the disease that may be long-term or difficult to treat.
 Immunization helps control diseases and prevents them from coming back after they are controlled.

 How immunization is done:

 Inactivated (killed) or weakened forms of the virus or bacteria are given through vaccines.
-Vaccines are usually given as injections (shots) or nasal sprays.
+Vaccines are usually given as shots or nasal sprays.
 The vaccine will cause your child's body to produce antibodies.
 Antibodies are part of your child's immune system.
-His body will recognize the virus or bacteria if he is exposed again and will produce the same antibodies to prevent the disease.
+Your child's immune system will recognize the virus or bacteria if he or she is exposed again.
+The system will produce the same antibodies to prevent the disease.

 Diseases that can be prevented by vaccines: